MiniProfiler/rack-mini-profiler/README.md

 #### Rails

-All you have to do is include the Gem and you're good to go in development.
+All you have to do is to include the Gem and you're good to go in development.
 See notes below for use in production.

 #### Rails and manual initialization